sharetribe/flex-docs/src/docs/references/assets/index.md

 system, where assets can be organized in directory-like structure.
 The content of the asset is its data in one of the supported data types.

-At present, Flex supports only JSON data as assets.
+At present, Sharetribe supports only JSON data as assets.
 Support for images (JPEG, PNG, etc) is coming in the future.

-The assets are typically edited by a marketplace operator though Flex Console.
+The assets are typically edited by a marketplace operator though Sharetribe Console.

 <warning>